Vubia/Asteroids_Game/README.md

 all we had to do was follow the damn train cj!

 controls:
-to shoot press spacebar
+to shoot press spacebar.
-to go forward shift gear to "W" for reverse shift gear to "s" lmao for the rotation, rotate the wheel with "a" and "d"
+to go forward shift gear to "W". for reverse shift gear to "s" lmao. for the rotation, rotate the wheel with "a" and "d".